evillemez/kb/README.md

+> NOTE: Next step is to copy `input/elv.yml` to the samaklava project and try the
+> automated build process and autorouting.

 This is a working directory for a custom keyboard project.
 I'm mostly following along with this video (https://www.youtube.com/watch?v=M_VuXVErD6E&t=74s) and learning/adapting as I go.

 * `input/` - config files for keyboards to use with ergogen.
 Use https://ergogen.cache.works to view/edit